 How much does insurance go up after a speeding ticket?

-When a speeding ticket impacts your rates, the amount can vary depending on your overall driving history, where you were driving, and how fast you were going.
+If a speeding ticket does impact your rates, the amount it increases varies depending on your overall driving history, where you were driving, and how fast you were going.

 These annual averages might not reflect your situation, but they can give you an idea of how different types of speeding tickets impact insurance rates.